hanjingo/doc/interview.md

 #### Explain how `std::move` and `std::forward` differ in perfect forwarding?

 In C++, the key difference is that `std::move` unconditionally casts its argument to an rvalue reference to enable move semantics, while `std::forward` conditionally casts it argument to preserve its original value category in generic code.
-This preservation of value category is the core of perfect forwarding.
+This preservation of the value category is the core of perfect forwarding.

 For more info, see: [C++ Features#Move](LANG/C++/feature.md)